 Creamy roasted red pepper tomato sauce served with fusilli pasta.
-A simple, flavourful pasta dish you will make time and time again!
+A simple and flavourful pasta dish great for students or anyone on a budget!

 I think my obsession with pasta is almost as big, maybe even bigger than my cheesecake obsession? 😉